Toolkit for assisted living, group homes, and other residential care settings (excluding nursing homes)

 - Investigation start: After your report has been processed, Public Health may open an investigation for your facility.
 You will receive an email with follow up instructions and a COVID-19 Investigator may contact you.
 An investigation is a non-punitive Public Health process for collecting information about how a disease is affecting our community and for providing guidance and resources.

 - Submit weekly investigation updates: Every Monday while the investigation is open, you will receive an email prompting you to submit a weekly investigation update.
 Use the Investigation Update Form link provided to you to report a cumulative case count, most recent symptom onset date, and any hospitalizations or deaths associated with your facility.
-Report every week even if your facility has no additional cases.

 - Investigation closure: